-We’ve all heard about Spain’s most notorious hunter, the former King Juan Carlos whose now infamous 2012 elephant hunting trip to Botswana caused a scandal and tipped public opinion against him, but don’t let that persuade you that hunting is a pursuit of the elite only.
+You may have heard of Spain’s most notorious hunter – emeritus King Juan Carlos I – whose now infamous 2012 elephant hunting trip to Botswana caused a scandal and tipped public opinion against him, but don’t let that persuade you that hunting is a pursuit of the elite only.

-While the popularity of hunting in Spain has decreased, officially, over the last three decades (the number of licences dropping by over 60 percent in 25 years) it is estimated that the 800,000 remaining licence holders are at least matched by illegal poachers and non-licence holding hunters.
+While the popularity of hunting in Spain has decreased officially over the last three decades (down by over 60 percent in 25 years) it is estimated that the 800,000 remaining licence holders are at least matched by illegal poachers and non-licence holding hunters.

 - Spain urged to stop ‘torture’ of unwanted greyhounds

 - Joanna Lumley demands end to Spain’s hunting dog cruelty

 - WARNING GRAPHIC IMAGES: Four Iberian lynx killed by hunters in central Spain

 Hunting activists also make economic justifications for the sport.
 Hunting, it is believed, provides 120,000 jobs across Spain if one includes the auxiliary sectors of taxidermy, customs companies, weapons and cartridges manufacturers, dog handlers, insurance companies, the leasing of reserves, management or maintenance of hunting reserves, and the hotel, restaurant and transport sectors.